moll-y/rick-and-morty/README.md

-    string species "The species of the character." string gender "The gender of the character ('Female', 'Male', 'Genderless' or 'unknown')." string origin "Name of the character's origin location." string image_url "Link to the character's image (300x300px)." string created_at "Time at which the character was created in the database."
+    string species "The species of the character." string gender "The gender of the character ('Female', 'Male', 'Genderless' or 'unknown')." string origin "Name of the character's origin location." string imageUrl "Link to the character's image (300x300px)." string createdAt "Time at which the character was created in the database."
   }
   COMMENT {
     int id PK
-    int character_id FK
+    int characterId FK
-    string text "The content of the comment as plain text." string created_at "Time at which the character was created in the database."
+    string text "The content of the comment as plain text." string createdAt "Time at which the character was created in the database."
   }
 ```